Considerations for Remote Software Selection Projects

 Demonstration Scripts

-We acknowledge that vendors will go off script and want to show off their “shiny new objects,” which may in some cases add value to a client’s initiative.
-However, at the end the day, the focus of demonstrations is about how the system supports the client’s “must have” business requirements.
+We acknowledge that vendors will go off script and want to show off their “shiny new objects,” which may, in some cases, add value to a client’s initiative.
+However, at the end of the day, the focus of demonstrations is about how the system supports the client’s “must-have” business requirements.

 How to Begin a Remote Software Selection Project

-As the world continues to move back to a normal state, and strategic projects are resumed, it’s important to not only have a strong partner, but also understand your purpose.
+When selecting software in a remote environment, it is important to not only have a strong partner but also understand your purpose.
 These principles hold true whether your project will be a remote software selection or onsite—or a combination.

 Pick a Good Partner